 Part of that stems from the various metals and materials used for spring clips.
 Each of the following stamping materials boasts unique chemical makeups that provide significant benefits – benefits that are necessary depending on the application.
 These include temperature (hot and cold) resistance, corrosion resistance, flexibility, durability, strength, resistance to the elements, and more.

 - All types of bimetals

 Again, different industries and applications require specific types of metals.
 The great thing about these materials is that they can be formed into nearly any shape or size.
-Sheet metal stamping presses, otherwise known as power presses, are a popular choice when it comes to bending, forming and shaping metals.
+Sheet metal stamping presses, otherwise known as power presses, are a popular choice when it comes to bending, forming, and shaping metals.
 Another emerging choice is the Fourslide machine, which allows users to design and manufacture highly customized pieces that fit very strict requirements.
 These machines, along with other processes, are the reason metal spring clips can be intricate enough to fit into jewelry, yet large and strong enough to hold together automobile parts.

 No matter what you call them – a metal spring clip, latch, clamp or clasp – one thing is for certain: metal spring clips are crucial.
 Think of them as the glue that holds everything together.
-Without spring clips, many industries would fail to accomplish its goal of meeting a customer’s needs.
+Without spring clips, many industries would fail to accomplish their goal of meeting a customer’s needs.